markround/nkp-cluster-cleaner/README.md

 These can also be viewed in the Web UI, along with the other matching rules and list of clusters scheduled for deletion.

 ## General Usage
+Although the preferred method of deployment and configuration is as an NKP application, you can still run the tool from the CLI or container image:

 ```
 Usage: nkp-cluster-cleaner [OPTIONS] COMMAND [ARGS]...